Notable Deaths on November 18

 American general and senator (born 1733)

-Philip John Schuyler was an American general in the Revolutionary War and a United States Senator from New York.
-He is usually known as Philip Schuyler, while his son is usually known as Philip J. Schuyler.
+Philip John Schuyler was an American military officer and politician who fought in the American Revolutionary War and served as a United States Senator from New York.
+He is usually known as Philip Schuyler, while his…

 Read More